Project-MONAI/tutorials/acceleration/fast_model_training_guide.md

 ### 1. Spleen segmentation task

 - Algorithm experiments based on dataset analysis.
 (1) As a binary segmentation task, we replaced the `Dice` loss of baseline with `DiceCE` loss, it can help converge much faster.
 To get same target metric (mean dice = 0.95) it decreased the training epochs from 200 to 50.
 (2) As the training curve is stable and smooth, we tried several other optimizers, finally replaced the `Adam` optimizer of baseline with `Novograd` optimizer, which continuously decreased the training epochs from 50 to 30.
 - Optimize GPU utilization.
 (1) With `AMP ON`, the training speed significantly improved and got almost same validation metric as `AMP OFF`.
 (2) The deterministic transforms result of all the spleen dataset is around 8GB, which can be easily cached in a V100 GPU memory.
-So we cached all the data in GPU memory and executed the following transforms in GPU directly.
+So, we cached all the data in GPU memory and executed the following transforms in GPU directly.
 - Replace `DataLoader` with `ThreadDataLoader`.
-As we already cached all the data in GPU memory, the computation of random transforms are on GPU and light-weight, `ThreadDataLoader` avoided the IPC cost of multi-processing in `DataLoader` and avoided the drop of GPU utilization after every epoch.
+As we already cached all the data in GPU memory, the computation of random transforms is on GPU and light-weighted, `ThreadDataLoader` avoided the IPC cost of multi-processing in `DataLoader` and avoided the drop of GPU utilization after every epoch.

-In summay, with a V100 GPU, we are able to achieve the training converges at a validation mean dice of `0.95` within 1 minute (`52s` on V100 GPU, `41s` on A100 GPU), it's approximately `200x` speedup compared with the Pytorch regular implementation when achieving same metric.
+In summary, with a V100 GPU, we can achieve the training converges at a validation mean dice of `0.95` within 1 minute (`52s` on V100 GPU, `41s` on A100 GPU), it's approximately `200x` speedup compared with the PyTorch regular implementation when achieving same metric.
 And every epoch is `20x` faster than regular training.
 ![spleen fast training](../figures/fast_training.png)

 More details is available at [Spleen fast training tutorial](https://github.com/Project-MONAI/tutorials/blob/master/acceleration/fast_training_tutorial.ipynb).

 ### 2. Brain tumor segmentation task

 - Algorithm experiments based on dataset analysis.
-(1) `SegResNet` can get better accuracy than `UNet`, so we chose it in the baseline.
+(1) `SegResNet` can get better accuracy than `U-Net`, so we chose it in the baseline.
 (2) Brain tumor segmentation task has 3 classes, and the prediction of every class is independent, so we replaced the `Dice` loss of baseline with `DiceFocal` loss.
 (3) And as the training curve of baseline is smooth, `Novograd` optimizer with a larger learning rate can converge faster than the `Adam` optimizer in baseline.
 (4) Some foreground labels are small in image, a bigger `overlap` of `sliding window` improved inference result (with guarantee of boundary smoothness).
 (5) We also tried experiments with different parameters of random transforms and network, etc. Finally, to get same target metric (mean dice = 0.78), the training epochs decreased from 110 to 80.
 - Optimize GPU utilization.
-(1) Single GPU cannot cache all the data in memory, so we split dataset into 8 parts and cache the deterministic transforms result in 8 GPU memory to avoid duplicated deterministic transforms and `CPU->GPU sync` in every epoch, every GPU caches 16GB.
+(1) Single GPU cannot cache all the data in memory, so we split dataset into 8 parts and cache the deterministic transforms result in 8 GPU memory to avoid duplicated deterministic transforms and `CPU->GPU sync` in every epoch, every GPU stores data which size is less than 16GB.
 (2) And we also executed all the random transforms in GPU directly with the `ThreadDataLoader` as spleen segmentation task.
 The GPU utilization of all the 8 GPUs is always almost `100%` during training:
 ![brats gpu utilization](../figures/brats_gpu_utilization.png)
 (3) As we already fully leveraged the 8 GPUs, we continuously optimize the training with multi-nodes (32 V100 GPUs in 4 nodes).
 The GPU utilization of all the 32 GPUs is always `97%` during training.